Aan31Prayogo/NodeJS-API/README.md

 # NodeJS-API
-This is API bult by nodejs. for educational and experiment purpose
+This is API bult by nodejs. for educational and experimental purposes

-Referenece
+Reference:
 https://mischianti.org/esp32-self-ota-update-firmware-from-server-1/